-Sequoia National Park Best Hikes & Attractions
+Sequoia National Park Guide: Best Hikes, Things to Do & Travel Tips

 We just recently visited Sequoia National Park while we were staying in the charming town of Three Rivers.
 This quaint town sits right at the gateway to Sequoia National Park and was a great place to stay.
 It provided easy access to the park, plus there are cabins and house rentals right on the river, which made for a fun place for the kids to splash around in.